 The Second Boer War (1899-1902) pitted Dutch Afrikaner settlers known as Boers against the might of the British Empire.
 The Boers used mobile guerrilla tactics against a superior but cumbersome British Army which lost the initial battles.
 British strategists such as Lord Kitchener (pictured below) devised some fiendish tactics to defeat the Boers:

-An Imperial German Army artillery officer by the name of Von Goeben - then a Captain - resigned his commission and went to fight for the Boers against the British.
+An Imperial German Army artillery officer by the name of Baron Hugo Von Goeben - then a Captain - resigned his commission and went to fight for the Boers against the British.
 The tactics he observed employed by the British he later used against Macedonian insurgents on behalf of the Ottoman Empire in 1903.
 After his tour of duty in South Africa, he rejoined the German army and was sent by the German Kaiser to advise the Sultan of the Ottoman Empire on crushing a Macedonian rebellion, the Ilinden Uprising in 1903 which sought to throw off five centuries of Turkish colonial rule.

 |British scorched earth policy in the South African Boer War (circa 1901)- burning down|

 Boer farm houses denying insurgents shelter and resupply to wage guerrilla warfare.

 "Drives, said the Emperor to the Sultan, might solve the Macedonian problem.
 Von Goeben, accordingly was despatched at once to the Turkish army headquarters at Monastir [Bitola], where, for all practical purposes, he assumed complete command.